 Sickle cell disease

-One study suggests that a practical daily combination may include folic acid, vitamin B12, and vitamin B6.
-This combination may be a simple and relatively inexpensive way to reduce these patients' inherently high risk of endothelial damage.
+Early study suggests that a daily combination including folic acid, vitamin B12, and vitamin B6 may reduce endothelial (cells lining vascular walls) damage in people with sickle cell disease.
 Further research is needed to confirm these results.

-In people with a history of stroke, neither high dose vitamin B12 combinations containing pyridoxine, vitamin B12, and folic acid nor low dose combinations containing pyridoxine, vitamin B12, and folic acid seem to affect risk of recurring stroke.
+In people with a history of stroke, neither high-dose nor low-dose vitamin B12 combinations containing vitamin B6, vitamin B12, and folic acid seem to affect risk of recurring stroke.